-Sealing Inside Corners of Panels: Prior to installing the panels on the wall, the corners of each panel must be sealed and reinforced.
-This step is typically done at the factory.
-Take time to double check to see that all corners have been sealed.
-If any corners are left unsealed, use butyl tube sealant, and squeeze a bead into the v-routs and mitered corners approximately 1" in all three directions.
-Back up the corner with an aluminum corner angle and two self drilling screws (Figure 13).
+Sealing Inside Corners of Panels:

+Prior to installing the panels on the wall, the corners of each panel must be sealed.
+Using butyl tube sealant, squeeze a bead into the vrouts and mitered corner approximately 1" in all three directions (Figure 16).

+Figure 16